 Yet Traverse City, originally a sawmill town, was not established until 1852 and for many years was only accessible by water.
 While still remote, today this picturesque Great Lakes hamlet draws retirees in search of clean air, dramatic scenery, nice beaches and an abundance of outdoor recreation.

 In fact, 40% of locals are age 45 or better, and 25% have at least a four year college degree.
 Politics lean to the right.
 The town has grown by about 5% within the last decade, but racial diversity has not yet arrived.
 The cost of living meets the national average, as does the crime rate.

-The median home price is $280,000.
+The median home price is $385,000, reflecting a 25% increase from a year ago.
 Neighborhoods are leafy, and homes for sale include Victorians, Cape Cods, ranch ramblers, Craftsmans, bunglaows and others.
 There are also manufactured homes, condominiums and town houses.
 Many sit along one of the city's several lakes.